 If you're choosing to study art and design or another practice-based course, the university is likely to want to see a portfolio of your work when you attend your interview.
 You'll usually be expected to display it and discuss what it contains.

-The guidelines will vary between each university, but for many art courses, this logically-organised collection of artwork should highlight your particular interests and how your skills and ideas have been developing.
+This logically-organised collection of artwork should highlight your particular interests and how your skills and ideas have been developing.

-Knowing what you could be asked and planning your answers can help ease the stress of an interview.
+Knowing what you could be asked and planning your answers can help to ease the stress of an interview.
 Here are some example questions:

 - Why do you want to study this subject?